The safety and well-being of our guests and team members remain our highest priority.

 How are you screening employees?

-We have a set screening protocol for all employees.
 Any employee who feels ill or demonstrates COVID symptoms is required to stay home and is not permitted to enter any facilities or work their shift.
 All CAST members are provided with masks and are required to wear them whenever they are within 6’ of any other person.

 Will masks be required?